 The written examination has three sections:

-The school-based assessments and the external assessment will be graded with reference to the performance standards.
+The examinations will be graded by external assessors with reference to performance standards.

 © 2016 Darwin High School.
 CRICOS Provider: Northern Territory Department of Education, CRICOS Provider Number: 00780M, Course Code Intensive English: 048904G, Course Code Senior Secondary: 058744C